freeradical13/freeradical13.github.io/index.md

 A response to pathogens in the blood and lymph is called a [humoral immune response][].
 A response to pathogens which doesn't involve antibodies is called a [cell-mediated immune response][] which uses specialized T cells to destroy infected host cells.

 [Helper T cells][] work with antigen-presenting cells such as dendritic cells, macrophages, and B cells.
 Most body cells only have a single [class I MHC][] molecule, whereas these specialized antigen-presenting cells have a second [class II MHC][] molecule.
-The helper T cell binds to the antigen and class II MHC molecule molecule using its antigen receptor and a protein called [CD4][] on the helper T cell surface.
+The helper T cell binds to the antigen and class II MHC molecule using its antigen receptor and a protein called [CD4][] on the helper T cell surface.
 This binding releases cytokines which activates the T cell and stimulates cloning.
 In the case of B cells, cytokines from T cells stimulate cloning of B cells.

 [Cytotoxic T cells][] detect class I MHC molecules along with an antigen on infected cells and a protein called [CD8][] on the cytotoxic T cell surface.
 After binding, the cytotoxic T cell secretes proteins such as [Perforin][] and [Granzymes][] that stimulate apoptosis.